Contact Us

 A City that Serves

-Moving the Mayor’s priorities forward requires careful work in policy, budgeting, and day-to-day City operations.
+Moving the Mayor’s pillars forward requires careful work in policy, budgeting, and day-to-day City operations.
 Each priority area also requires a spirit of service and the determination to come together in order to drive tangible change in our communities.

 Serving together teaches us about the critical issues facing our neighbors and helps us see perspectives beyond our own.
 It’s relationship-building and change-making at its best.